dmarke34/Audio-Visualizer/README.md

 Song #3: Se li maus c'amours envoie

-- Adam de la Halle song, who lived in the late 13th century
+- Written/Composed by Adam de la Halle, who lived in the late 13th century
 - Transistioned from traditional liturgical music to secular theater in France
 - One of the few medival musicians to be credited with both monophonic and polyphonic music
 - Monophonic - Consisting of melody without accompanying harmony
 - Polyphonic - Consists of two or more independent melodic lines

+## 11/01

+Song #4: De Fortune Me Doi Plaindre Et Loer